Galerie St. Etienne: Vienna

-Kallir joined the Galerie Würthle, a leading art gallery in Vienna, in 1919.
-In 1923, Kallir established his own gallery, the Neue Galerie, for which the New York museum of Austrian and German art and design was later named.
-The gallery opened with the first major posthumous exhibition of Egon Schiele's work, and continued to represent artists such as Gustav Klimt, Oskar Kokoschka, Egon Schiele, Richard Gerstl and Alfred Kubin.
+After antisemitism at Vienna's Technische Hochschule forced Kallir to abandon his dream of becoming an aeronautical engineer, he decided instead to pursue a longstanding interest in art.
+In 1919, he established a publishing concern, the Verlag Neur Graphik, on the premises of the Galerie Würthle, a leading art gallery in Vienna.
+In 1923, Kallir opened his own gallery, the Neue Galerie, for which the New York museum of Austrian and German art and design was later named.
+The Vienna gallery opened with the first major posthumous exhibition of Egon Schiele's work, and continued to represent artists such as Gustav Klimt, Oskar Kokoschka, Egon Schiele, Richard Gerstl and Alfred Kubin.
 In addition to the work of Austrian artists, Kallir brought international figures like Vincent van Gogh, Paul Signac, Auguste Renoir and Paul Cézanne to the gallery.
 Kallir also published limited edition prints by artists like Max Beckmann, Johannes Itten, Oskar Kokoschka and Alfred Kubin, and most notably a portfolio of Egon Schiele's etchings and lithographs, Das Graphische Werk von Egon Schiele, continuing to utilize the publishing skills he developed early in his career.

 The Anschluss and its aftermath

 After the Nazi annexation of Austria in 1938, Kallir faced persecution not only for being Jewish, but for supporting the Schuschnigg government.
 He sold the Neue Galerie to his secretary, Vita Kūnstler, who preserved the gallery as best she could and voluntarily returned it to Kallir after World War II.
 Because work by the modern artists the gallery represented was not subject to Austria's export laws and was in most cases, considered by the Nazis to be "degenerate", Kallir was able to bring a significant portion of the gallery's inventory with him into exile.
-Kallir and his family initially emigrated to Lucerne, Switzerland, but Kallir traveled to Paris, where he founded the Galerie St. Etienne, when he was not granted a Swiss work permit.
-Since the French would not admit his wife and two children, the Kallir family emigrated to the United States in 1939, where he founded the Galerie St. Etienne in New York.
+Kallir and his family initially emigrated to Lucerne, Switzerland, but, because he was not granted a Swiss work permit, Kallir traveled to Paris, where he founded the Galerie St. Etienne.
+Since the French would not admit his wife and two children, the Kallir family emigrated to the United States in 1939.